1948: Jen

 Reflect on Jen’s emotional journey and the cultural dynamics of post-war Australia by making personal connections.
 Use the following prompts to guide your thinking:

-• Write your reflections in a short paragraph or journal entry, linking your own experiences to the themes in the story.
+Write your reflections in a short paragraph, linking your own experiences to the themes to the provocation question: How do traditions and expectations shape our relationships, and what helps us accept change?

 Australian Curriculum Links